MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 }
 ```
 ### Computation and cancellation:
 All the suspending functions in kotlinx.coroutines are cancellable.
-They check for cancellation of coroutine and throw CancellationException when cancelled.
+They check for cancellation of coroutine and throw `CancellationException` when cancelled.
 However, if a coroutine is working in a computation and does not check for cancellation, then it cannot be cancelled.

-Below, when a thread is busy in computation, it cannot be canelled.
-But if there is any suspending activity while on computation, then it can be canclled.
+Below, when a thread is busy in computation, it cannot be canCelled.
+But if there is any suspending activity while on computation, then it can be cancelled.
 ```kotlin
 fun main() = runBlocking {
     val startTime = System.currentTimeMillis()